koira

 Drop your email, we’ll send you the full piece as a clean PDF.
 Plus the weekly KOIRA roundup.

-Title: What % of Searches Go to AI Answers Now vs Blue Links
+Title: What Percentage of Searches Now Go to AI Answers?

 AI Overview

-A Google Search feature that generates an AI-synthesized answer at the top of the results page, drawing from multiple sources, before presenting traditional blue-link organic results.
+A Google Search feature that generates a synthesized AI-written answer at the top of the results page, drawing from multiple indexed sources, before showing traditional blue-link organic results.

 Zero-click search

-A search session in which the user's query is fully satisfied by on-SERP content — such as an AI answer, featured snippet, or knowledge panel — without the user clicking through to any external website.
+A search session in which the user's query is fully answered on the results page itself — via an AI Overview, featured snippet, or knowledge panel — without the user clicking through to any external website.

 1. 01